abrasic/blendpresence/README.md

 - (Viewport) **Active Mode** displays the mode (Object, Edit, Pose, etc.) that the user is currently active in.
 - (Rendering) **Render Stats** displays render information such as frame resolution and FPS while rendering.

+### Buttons ###
+- A maximum of two buttons can be displayed at the bottom of your presence and can be personalized with any label and URL of their choosing.

 ### Details ###
 - **Display Types**: *Literal* is filler text that changes based on what you're doing, such as if you're rendering something, it will change to "Rendering a project".
 Alternatively you can set your own text by changing this setting to *Custom*
 - **Display File Name** overrides the setting above with the current .blend file name.
 This will only work if the file is saved onto your machine.